 INTERNATIONAL COURT OF JUSTICE

-Advocates and Judges of the International Court of Justice,
+Advocates and Justices of the International Court of Justice,

 President of the International Court of Justice